Traditional pubs in Glasgow

 The Ben Nevis Bar is one of 4 traditional pubs in the Finnieston area, known for their Highlands and Islands vibe; the others being The Snaffle Bit, The Park Bar and Islay Inn.
 Each are renowned for their live folk music, fine whisky selections and great craic!

 Feel like you’re stepping back into the 1960s in this traditional bar on Glasgow’s southside, near Bridge Street subway station.
-Enjoy a pint of local beer and admire the authentic décor and photographs, mirrors and memorabilia that adorn the walls.
+Enjoy a pint of local beer and admire the authentic décor, photographs and memorabilia on the walls.
 Visit The Laurieston’s Facebook page to find out more.

 Named after the Gaelic word for the River Clyde, The Clutha is a Glasgow institution with over 200 years of history.
 They have live music on every night and famous fans include the likes of Billy Connolly, Jimmy Reid, Spike Milligan and Frank Zappa.
+The exterior is also known for a series of mural portraits.
 Follow The Clutha on Facebook to see what’s on.

 Across the road from The Clutha is The Scotia, which was established in 1792 and is one of several pubs that claim to be the oldest in the city.
 The Scotia has a history of radical politics and live music (Billy Connolly and Gerry Rafferty used to perform here) and hosts a pub quiz every Sunday.
 Visit The Scotia’s website for more info.